dragoon/dragoon.github.io/_posts/2020-06-13-aws-sagemaker-setup.md

 ### Setting up a role to launch training jobs

-The Sagemaker execution role we defined above is assumed by Sagemaker **after starting the training job**: it is used to download the docker image, access and store data on S3, etc.
+The Sagemaker execution role we defined above is assumed by Sagemaker **after starting the training job**: it is used to download the docker image, access and store data on S3, etc[^4].
 But to call the `run_sagemaker.py` script we also need a user with another set of permissions.

 Here is the the basic policy that needs to be attached to the user running the script: